 View Points at Tautuku

 As you drive from Matai Falls to the Cathedral Caves, you will pass through the town of Tautuku, situated on Tautuku Bay.
 There are a few lookouts where you can make a quick stop to see views of the bay.
-From North to South, there is: Skeleton Point, Florence Hill and the Tautuku Viewing Platform.
+From North to South, there are: Skeleton Point, Florence Hill and the Tautuku Viewing Platform.

 Tip: In this area, there is a really cute place called Hilltop Accommodations.
-I haven’t stayed there myself (since I had a house in Dunedin to return too).
+I haven’t stayed there myself (since I had a house in Dunedin to return to).
 It’s situated on farmland and offers some really nice views of the bay.

 When the tide is in, this area of the South Island coast would look pretty unassuming.
 However, when the tide goes out there’s a wicked cave you can explore.
 And what’s cool is the cave has two entrances, so it’s not like you enter and then turn around; you actually walk the length of the cave and come out in a different place from where you came in.